22388o/hosted-channels-rfc/README.md

 When establishing a hosted channel Client and Host agree that:

 - The latest cross-signed state reflects Host's obligation to Client.
-Latest is defined as having the highest `client_update_counter`/`host_update_counter` combination since those values are only allowed to rise while `state_signature` messages are exchanged.
+Latest is defined as having the highest `client_update_counter`/`host_update_counter` combination since those values are only allowed to rise while `state_update` messages are exchanged.

 - Host's obligation only lasts for `liability_deadline_blockdays` specified in `init_hosted_channel` message.
-For example: if last cross-signed `state_signature` messages had blockday set to 1000 and `liability_deadline_blockdays` is set to 2000, then Host may not maintain a channel after blockday 3000 if it was not used all this time.
+For example: if last cross-signed `state_update` messages had blockday set to 1000 and `liability_deadline_blockdays` is set to 2000, then Host may not maintain a channel after blockday 3000 if it was not used all this time.

 #### Host misses a channel